arsun2/recruiting-exercises/README.md

 # recruiting-exercises

-Instructions in the invetory-allocator folder!
+Instructions in the Readme in the inventory-allocator folder!